jamesspearsv/libstats/README.md

 - Viewing a log of previously recorded reference interactions
 - Generating reports for recorded reference interactions

+Each of the above funcitons is accessed through the app's views.py file.

 ### Record

 This is the main function that library staff will interact with.
 Using this funciton, staff complete a form that included various date that is collected to represent a reference interaction with patron.
 When this form is submitted, a new transactions is appended to the app's database.